 Many people wonder if they should bring things like cycling gloves and cycling shoes.
 Gloves provide much-needed padding for your hands and will prevent them from getting sore and tired as the day goes on.
 Cycling shoes that come with cleats and special pedals can be great for comfort and performance.
 We encourage you to take the time to learn how to ride with them before using them on your bike vacation.

-For Explorer, Ride Camp, Mountain Bike and Avid (non-race) category trips, your dinner attire is casual.
+For most Signature and Discover trips, Ride Camp, and most of our avid-category trips, your dinner attire is casual.
 Please keep in mind that “casual” attire in Europe can be more formal than in the United States.
-Please dress accordingly to your destination, dining and activities.
+Please dress according to your destination, dining, and activities.

-Please check your trip itinerary to bring extra gear or clothing for any non-riding activities that are planned, such as hiking, sea kayaking, or surfing.
+Please check your trip itinerary to bring extra gear or clothing for any non-riding activities that are planned, such as hiking, sea kayaking, or sailing.

-Weather is extremely important to consider while packing for a vacation of a lifetime.
+Weather is extremely important to consider when deciding what to pack for a bike tour.
 We want you to have the right gear when you need it most.
-Whether you’re in the mountains of France or exploring the canyons of Utah, you never know what Mother Nature might bring.
+Whether you’re riding through the Alps, on a bike tour in France, or exploring the canyons of Utah, you never know what Mother Nature might bring.

 Please check the weather of your destination before you leave and be sure to be prepared for all possible conditions with the right gear – this includes bringing removable layers, long-fingered gloves, tights/leg warmers, shoe/toe covers, arm warmers, rain gear, vest, wind jacket, and ear covers.
 We include a weather summary on each trip page, or you can also check the weather of your destination online.